gustavomoises/WindowsFormDesktopApplicationPortifolio/README.md

 # C# Windows Form Dektop Application Portifolio

-Project to develop a restaurant management portal called Table Ready.
-It allows the restaurant's manager to add  Layout, Table, Table Group to a restaurant.
+Project to insert and model the restaurant's layout for Table Ready.
+It allows the restaurant's manager to add/update/delete  Layouts, Tables, Table Groups to a restaurant.

 Code Developed by Gustavo Moises in collaboration with Ehsan Novin-Pour, Jessy Perreault and Khurram Rajput